gerhart01/hyperv_local_dos_poc/README.md

 ```
 3. Run driver inside guest OS.
 Host OS will be rebooted or generate BSOD with HYPERVISOR_ERROR code.

+Bug is present in Hyper-V from Windows Server 2019, Windows 10 with latest patches and
+Windows 10 insider preview, build 10.0.20206.1000 and early.

 Mitigations:
 Simple disable nested virtualization on untrusted VM.
 Execute command on host server:

 ```
 Set-VMProcessor -VMName <VMName> -ExposeVirtualizationExtensions $false
 ```